lingeringlight/SETA/README.md

-# SETA
+# SETA: Semantic-Aware Edge-Guided Token Augmentation for Domain Generalization [TIP 2024]

-The source code for SETA.
+The official source code for SETA.